swiftlang/swift-evolution/proposals/testing/XXXX-issue-severity-warning.md

 Currently, when an issue arises during a test, the only possible outcome is to mark the test as failed.
 This presents a challenge for users who want a deeper insight into the events occurring within their tests.
 By introducing a dedicated mechanism to record issues that do not cause test failure, users can more effectively inspect and diagnose problems at runtime and review results afterward.
 This enhancement provides greater flexibility and clarity in test reporting, ultimately improving the debugging and analysis process.

 ## Proposed solution
-We propose introducing a new property on Issues in Swift Testing called `Severity`, that represents if an issue is a warning or an error.
+We propose introducing a new property on `Issue` in Swift Testing called `Severity`, that represents if an issue is a `warning` or an `error`.
-The default Issue severity will still be error and users can create set the severity when they record an issue.
+The default Issue severity will still be `error` and users can set the severity when they record an issue.

 Test authors will be able to inspect if the issue is a failing issue and will be able to check the severity.